 Developing for IE7 usually isn’t that bad.
 Most of the time, IE7 will behave as expected if the HTML and CSS are coded to W3C Standards.
 But there are those certain CSS elements and jQuery scripts that gives IE7 fits.
 On some sites it can take just a few minutes to fix, other sites it can take hours.
 Sometimes it even requires that hacks be used to get things to work.

 However, based on current web browser statistics and Microsoft’s efforts to get their customers to upgrade the latest version of Internet Explorer, it appears it’s safe to finally stop developing for IE7.
 Those browser statistics for IE7 are only going to get lower every month.
-Unless the client absolutely needs the website to work in IE7, developing a website for IE7 compatiblity is development time that could be better spent elsewhere.
+Unless the client absolutely needs the website to work in IE7, developing a website for IE7 compatibility is development time that could be better spent elsewhere.